Criminal Trespassing - Penal Code 601 and 602 PC

 Criminal Trespassing - California Penal Code 601 & 602 PC

-In most trespassing cases, the arrested person ignored posted signs that said no trespassing or went onto someone else's property under circumstances that they reasonably should have known that it would be a crime to do so.
+In most trespassing cases, the arrested person ignored posted signs that said 'no trespassing' or went onto someone else's property under circumstances that they reasonably should have known would be a crime.

-I also see people arrested and charged who go into public locations like parks or other land owned by the state after hours, and the authorities cite them for the crime of trespassing because it was clear under the circumstances that it was not appropriate to be in the particular locations that they were found.
+I also see people being arrested and charged who enter public locations, such as parks or other state-owned land, after hours.
+The authorities cited them for trespassing because, under the circumstances, it was clear that it was not appropriate for them to be in the particular locations where they were found.
+This could be due to posted signs indicating the closing hours or the person's behavior indicating they were not there for a lawful purpose.

-Another scenario that I see people having to plead to a trespassing case is when they are initially arrested for one crime (like stealing or domestic violence), and their attorney can negotiate the lesser charge of trespassing for them so they do not have to plead guilty to a more severe crime.
+Another scenario in which people may be required to plead guilty to trespassing is when they are initially arrested for one crime, such as theft or domestic violence, and their attorney can negotiate a lesser charge of trespassing on their behalf, thereby avoiding a more severe conviction.

-In other words, the prosecutors use it as a throwaway crime to say to the person we will give you a break and not make you take a more severe charge, but we want something on your record because what you did was wrong deserves consequences.
+In other words, the prosecutors use it as a means to say to the person, "We will give you a break and not press more severe charges, but we want something on your record because what you did was wrong and deserves consequences."

 Defense to Trespassing Charges

-The case's particular facts determine this, and it will ultimately be argued to a jury if some resolution is not negotiated.
+The case's particular facts determine this, and if no resolution is reached, it will ultimately be argued before a jury.
+The jury's role is to evaluate the evidence presented and determine whether the defendant is guilty of trespassing.
 Another defense to trespassing is for the defendant to say that they had permission from the owner or another to be on the particular property.
-This can be a complete defense to the crime of trespassing and will be evaluated by the surrounding circumstances of the specific case and, of course, by the use of common sense.
+This can be a complete defense to the crime of trespassing and will be evaluated based on the surrounding circumstances of the specific case, as well as the application of common sense.

-If the person arrested has no proof that they know the owner of the property, then it will be a tough row to prove that they are not guilty of trespassing.
+If the person arrested has no proof that they know the property owner, then it will be tough to prove that they are not guilty of trespassing.

 What are the Penalties?

-Typically the prosecutors will not seek jail time in these cases, and the judge will impose a fine.
-Sometimes it is possible to convince the judge to give the defendant a diversionary disposition.
-They can earn a dismissal after a certain period of remaining arrest-free and complying with the terms and conditions that the court imposes on them.
+Typically, prosecutors do not seek jail time in these cases, and the judge will impose a fine instead.
+Sometimes, it is possible to convince the judge to give the defendant a diversionary disposition.
+This is a form of probation where the defendant can earn a dismissal after a certain period of remaining arrest-free and complying with the terms and conditions imposed by the court.
+In other words, the defendant is given the opportunity to demonstrate their good behavior and avoid a criminal record.

-Further, the court will usually order the defendant to stay off the property they were found trespassing on for the probation period and will severely punish them if they disobey this order.
+Furthermore, the court will typically order the defendant to stay off the property where they were found trespassing for the duration of their probation.
+They will be severely punished if they disobey this order.
+This could lead to additional charges or a more severe punishment, as it demonstrates a lack of respect for the law and the rights of property owners.

-Other punishments can include community service, cal trans, and community labor.
-In these cases, the penalty will usually fit the crime.
-If the trespassing was blatant and the authorities suspect that the perpetrator was up to no good and targeted another more serious crime, they will try and lower the boom on them.
+Other punishments can include community service, community labor, and restitution.
+In these cases, the penalty typically aligns with the crime.
+If the trespassing was blatant and the authorities suspect that the perpetrator was up to no good and had targeted another, more serious crime, they will try to bring the full force of the law down on them.
 If, on the other hand, the trespass was not that serious and the person has no criminal record, they will usually be given the benefit of the doubt when it comes to their punishment.